 - to create a performance working with non-professional performers

 - to increase access to wider project research

 - to develop an inclusive process with roles for everyone.

 Outputs Flow Chart – Now that I had a clearer idea of the project outputs I developed a flow chart to explore the relationships between the different primary, secondary and additional objectives to ensure that they were all reflected in the final design.
 And also as I felt this was a particularly effective way to demonstrate the objectives to the client.

 Inputs / Outputs Analysis – Next I began to think about the inputs and resources that were available.
-I indentified links to ensure that inputs were and multi-functional and beneficial as possible, and to ensure that the project was appropriately resourced to achieve the required outcomes.
+I identified links to ensure that inputs were as multi-functional and beneficial as possible, and to ensure that the project was appropriately resourced to achieve the required outcomes.